day8/lein-git-inject/README.md

   ;; inject values into your application.
   ;;
   ;; You'll notice the use of the substitution key "lein-git-inject/version".
-  ;; At build time, this middleware will replace that keyword with the constructed ;; version.
-In turn, that value is used within a `:clojure-define` to place ;; it into a `def` (called `version` within the namespace `some.namespace`).
+  ;; At build time, this middleware will replace that keyword with `the constructed version`.
+  ;; In turn, that value is used within a `:clojure-define` to place ;; it into a `def` (called `version` within the namespace `some.namespace`).
   :shadow-cljs {:builds {:app {:target :browser
                                :release {:compiler-options {:closure-defines {some.namespace.version  "lein-git-inject/version"}}}}}}